Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 fire bursts again.
 He said that these type of rhythmic behaviors could be in charge of respiration.
 To relate what I understood to our program, I think I will need to include a fourth type of `node`.
 This new `node` would send a 'value' through its `output edges` even if it has received no input.
 I will call this node an `oscillatory node`.
+It is a special type of input node that will fire off a signal after a set period of time.

 ### How can we incorporate this in our program?